Managing Director and CEO

 Andrew has a Bachelor of Engineering (Honours) and a Bachelor of Science from the University of Adelaide and a Diploma in Management from Deakin University.

-Executive General Manager, Commercial
+Executive General Manager, International and New Business

 Brent joined Ampol in 2000, with his career at the company spanning a range of roles, including his first job as a Process Engineer at the Lytton refinery in Queensland.
 Brent gained commercial and trading experience through roles in the Australian supply and trading teams, before being seconded to Chevron Singapore.
 Brent held the roles of National Sales Manager and Transformation Officer in the marketing business before returning to Singapore as a trader.
 More recently, he was responsible for expanding Ampol’s international operations by establishing offices in Singapore and the United States, which drive the company’s global trading and shipping business.